 - 1. Obtain your samples. - a) You will need enough of each metal to give a large enough volume change.
 So, what is large enough?
 To get a good number of significant figures, without having to use an excessive amount of sample, make sure the volume change is over 1 mL.
 For copper, zinc, and brass, that would be approximately 10 grams of each. - b) You will need to transport your samples in some type of container.
-A clean, dry, beaker for each metal will work well.
-Record information about your sample in your notebook.
-There is useful information on the sample bottle. - 2.
+A clean, dry, beaker for each metal will work well. - 2.
 Determine the mass of your first sample.
 (Work with one sample at a time.) - a) Use a clean, dry 50 mL beaker. - b) Tare the beaker on a lab balance so the mass reads 0.000 g. - c) Remove the beaker from the balance, and add your metal sample. - d) Place the beaker with the metal sample on the balance and record the mass of the metal sample.
 Record the mass directly in your lab notebook, not on a piece of scrap paper.
 Mention in your notebook that the balance was tared. - e) Return to your lab bench so other students can use the balance. - 3.
-Determine the volume of your first sample. - a) Use a 25 mL or 50 mL graduated cylinder. - b) Add approximately 15 mL of DI water to the cylinder.
+Determine the volume of your first sample. - a) Use a 10 mL graduated cylinder. - b) Add approximately 6 mL of DI water to the cylinder.
 Record the volume of water with the correct number of significant figures.